Sea Scouts wear the following uniform when they are meeting at the Lilac Grove HQ, or when attending official events.

 Smart school style shoes to be worn with the uniform.
 Trainers, boots or other footwear are not appropriate.

-There is no need to buy buoyancy aids as the Scout Group supplies these.
+There is no need to buy buoyancy aids as the Scout Group supplies these for your young person to borrow.

-At some point your child will benefit from having a wet suit, but please be aware that these are not an initial requirement and there will be no need to buy one for a child just starting with Sea Scouts.
-They can still take part in island activities without a wet suit.
-There are usually spare wet suits available from the group so there may not be any need to buy one at all.
+At some point your child may benefit from having a wet suit, but please be aware that these are not a mandatory requirement and there will be no need to buy one straight away.
+They can still take part in activities without a wet suit.
+The group sometimes has wet suits available that have been donated please ask us about these.

 2nd Beeston is committed to inclusivity.
 All children must have the opportunity to join in.
 The cost of the uniform must not be a barrier to your child taking part if they want to.
 If the cost of the uniform is a concern please speak to a Scout leader or email them using the contact form below.